 Nature Hiking—participants of all abilities will be able to access and explore nature on our guided nature hikes.
 Our hiking program is accessible to those who use wheelchairs or have difficulty walking by using our all-terrain wheelchairs or recumbent trikes with mountain bike tires along accessible trails.

 Kayaking is made accessible with the use of recreational kayaks of various designs, including tandem kayaks.
 They are adaptable to individual needs and can be made more comfortable and stable with the use of pontoons and various other modifications.
-The program takes place on the beautiful Highland Lake at DAR State Forest in Goshen, MA.
+The program takes place on the flat water of the Connecticut River in Northampton.

 Call All Out Adventures for more information and to register at 413-584-2052.
 Or email us

-- The following programs are open to people with brain injuries and their guests.
-No charge for programs EXCEPT cabin camping.
+- SHIP programs are open to people with brain injuries and their guests.
+Cost is $5 per program except cabin camping.
 Equipment provided, but you must pre-register.

 - Meeting times, locations and other details will be confirmed upon registration.